linode/apl-docs/docs/get-started/installation/entrypoint.md

 For this you can use an `entrypoint` in APL.
 The entrypoint is a public IP address that will override the (load balancer's private) IP used for registering hosts.
 This allows public access to private clusters through an external gateway.

-To configure an entrypoint, add the following to the `values.yaml` when installing Otomi:
+To configure an entrypoint, add the following to the `values.yaml` when installing APL:

 ```yaml
 ingress: